bseltz-cohesity/scripts/dmaas/powershell/restoreSQL-CCS/README.md

 For databases with no log backups, the full/incremental backup that occured at or before -logTime will be selected.

 If you want to ensure that you restore the very latest logs (to the millisecond) then use the **-noStop** parameter.

+## Authenticating to DMaaS

+DMaaS uses an API key for authentication.
+To acquire an API key:

+* log onto DMaaS
+* click Settings -> access management -> API Keys
+* click Add API Key
+* enter a name for your key
+* click Save

+Immediately copy the API key (you only have one chance to copy the key.
+Once you leave the screen, you can not access it again).
+When running a DMaaS compatible script for the first time, you will be prompted for a password.
+Enter the API key as the password.